judev1/discordspy/README.md

 ```

 ### Webhook voting event
-**IMPORTANT:** Your webhook url must end with `/discordswebhook` if you wish to use a different path, please specify it using the path argument inside the webhook method `path="/customwebhook"`, by default the port is 8080
+**IMPORTANT:** Your webhook url must end with `/discordswebhook` if you wish to use a different path, please specify it using the path argument inside the webhook method `path="/customwebhook"`,

+**IMPORTANT:** To recieve webhooks you must have set up port forwarding and specified the port in the webhook section on your bot page, by default the port is 8080
 ```py
 from discord.ext import commands import discordspy